MilenTecle/human-body-quiz/README.md

 - ### End Of Quiz
--When the user has finished the quiz after 10 questions, they  will be presented with their score.
+  - When the user has finished the quiz after 10 questions, they  will be presented with their score.
 Depending on the number of right answers, the user will be displayed with different text.
   - A score between 0-5 will display the text: "Give it another go!".
   - A score between 6-8 will display the text: "Nicely done!".
   - A score between 9-10 will display the text: "Excellent job!"